senorcodecat/tots/readme.md

 * as part of you creating an account,
     * pick username
     * TOS
+* fixed: css of user context menu
+* fixed: first time someone faves something it doesn't seem to update

 # BUGS:

-* first time someone faves something it doesn't seem to update
 * ability to turn off go live notifications
-* css of user context menu
 * list item css in notifications/comments

 # LIVE MODE